Bridging Foundational Literacy Skills – Grades 4 and 5

 Lexia Core 5

 A home version is available for $175 per year.
-(I am not affiliated with Lexia Core 5, but I recommend it as a valuable tool for supporting reading development.)
+Although I am not affiliated with Lexia Core 5, I recommend it as a valuable tool for supporting reading development.
+Lexia Core 5 works incredibly well for struggling readers, in my experience.

 Lexia Core 5 covers grades PreK–5 and includes phonics, fluency, comprehension, vocabulary, and phonological awareness.
-It actually teaches your child and tracks progress.
+Most importantly, it teaches your child and tracks progress.
+You do not, nor should you, intervene.

-The Common Core standards require students to read stories, literature, and more complex texts that provide facts and background knowledge in areas such as science and social studies.
-Students will be challenged and asked questions that push them to refer back to what they’ve read.
+As students progress, the Common Core standards require students to read stories, literature, and more complex texts that provide facts and background knowledge in areas such as science and social studies.
+As a result, students will be challenged and asked questions that push them to refer back to what they’ve read.
 This emphasizes the critical thinking, problem-solving, and analytical skills required for success in college, career, and life.

 ELA Common Core State Standards